Foundations of Health and Wellbeing

 What you need to know

-You will also need to demonstrate an ability to study at diploma level with a commitment to complete a foundation degree programme and have experience working within healthcare and intermediate IT skills.
+The GCSE entry requirements are detailed below along with the desirable experience details.
+You will also need to be able to demonstrate an ability to study at diploma level with a commitment to complete a foundation degree programme and have experience of intermediate IT skills.

 Accreditation of Prior Learning